-Top Management of the Romanian subsidiaries monitors the country's economic trends constantly, verifying that the principal indicators of economic and political stability (interest rates, the political scenario, implementation of EC ightarrow 2.1 Tenant related risk which could impact sales and the ability of the tenants to fulfill their contractual obligations with IGD.
+Top Management of the Romanian subsidiaries monitors the country's economic trends constantly, verifying that the principal indicators of economic and political stability (interest rates, the political scenario, implementation of EC subsidies and the local regulatory environment) are stable and that no problems for IGD's business have developed.
+The management of WinMarkt also uses structured tools to monitor dynamics of the local competition.